defland/bhpcore/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `aitherd` for your own use.

-aitherd/aither-cli binaries are not included in the Aither-Qt.app bundle.
+aitherd/aither-cli binaries are not included in the Bluehost-Qt.app bundle.

-If you are building `aitherd` or `Aither Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `aitherd` or `Bluehost Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: